Leveraging Near-Field Lighting for Monocular Depth Estimation from Endoscopy Videos: Clinical Dataset

 \section{Clinical Dataset}

 The clinical dataset used in our work consists of 80 sequences with oblique views (7,293 frames), 14 sequences with en-face views (832 frames), and 20 sequences with down-the-barrel (axial) views (10,216 frames).
 The down-the-barrel (axial) views are from the Colon10K~\cite{ma2021colon10k} dataset.
-The oblique views and en-face views are from a dataset which will be released in a separate submission~\cite{anonymized_supp_2024} to a different conference.
-The anonymized submission in question is included as a part of our supplementary materials.
+The oblique views and en-face views are from a dataset which has been released as a part of a separate work~\cite{wang2024structurepreservingimagetranslationdepth} and can be found here: \url{https://endoscopography.web.unc.edu/place-recognition-in-colonoscopy/}.